heathhenley/heathhenley.github.io/content/posts/key-learnings-from-icorps.md

 draft: false
 tags: ["notes", "business development"]
 keywords: ["i-corps", "nsf", "innovation corps", "customer discovery"]
+description: "My experience with the NSF I-CORPS program and the key learnings I took away from it, even after years since participating in the program."
 ---

 *TL;DR: Listen to customers, test your assumptions, follow the data, repeat*